symfony/symfony-docs/http_fundamentals.rst

 Symfony and HTTP Fundamentals
 =============================

-Symfony is built using the HTTP Response-Request flow.
+Symfony is modeled after the HTTP Response-Request flow.
 This means that knowing HTTP fundamentals is an important part of understanding Symfony.
 Fortunately, understanding a basic Request-Response flow in HTTP is not difficult.
 This chapter will walk you through the HTTP fundamental basics and what this means for Symfony.

 Requests and Responses in HTTP
 ------------------------------